 Now comes the buzzword of today – blockchain.
 Blockchain is a distributed ledger technology, which is immutable.
 What does it mean?
 Everyone on the blockchain platform has their own ledger that records transactions happening on the platform.
 Once stored on the blockchain, no one can go back and alter these transactions.

 Okay!
 Now how does blockchain help in provenance?
-Let’s take that ring that perched on Sandra’s ring finger and rollback time.
+Let’s take that ring that perched on Sandra’s ring finger and roll back time.
 Ngozi found the diamond in the mines of Kalahari desert in Botswana.
-From the miner, the diamond travels to a manufacturing company, along with a Kimberley Process Certificate (which assures it isn’t conflict diamond).
+From the miner, the diamond traveled to a manufacturing company, along with a Kimberley Process Certificate (which assures it isn’t conflict diamond).
 The manufacturer employs Jiteshbhai to work on the beautiful wedding ring.
-The ring has characteristics such as carat, colour, cuts, grade among others.
-The ring after completion is exported to the US.
+The ring has key characteristics such as carat, color, cut, and grade, among others.
+After completion, the ring is exported to the US.
 Finally, Joey purchases the ring from a store.

 Provenance is something that companies are incorporating through their Responsible Sourcing Programs.
-Some of the leading global IT companies have been instrumental in helping them strengthen the audit trail via blockchain.
+Some of the leading global IT companies have been instrumental in helping strengthen the audit trail via blockchain.

 The Way forward